nenieiri-42Yerevan/Little-penguin-1/README.md

 ### ex07:
 **Instructions**:
+  - Write a kernel module that uses debugfs.
+  - You have to create a subdirectory in which you can find 3 special files handled by your driver.
+  - They all must have specific access rights and behavior.

 **Notes**
   - To create a directory in /sys/kernel/debug we first need to mount debugfs using this command: